What Is the Fair Employment and Housing Act?

 Statute of Limitations for Filing a Claim for FEHA Violations

-The Process of Filing a Complaint or Lawsuit Against an Employer
+The Process of Filling a Complaint Against an Employer

 Filling a Lawsuit Against an Employer

-When a person files a complaint with the Department of Fair Employment and Housing, he/she can either:
+When a plaintiff files a complaint with the Department of Fair Employment and Housing, he/she can either:

-- Decline to make that request.
-In this case, the department can still issue a “right to sue” notice but only after they have led an investigation
+- The Department will issue a “right to sue” notice after they have made an investigation

 Thus, an employee is only eligible to file a lawsuit over the Fair Employment and Housing Act retaliation or discrimination after getting a “right to sue” notice from the Department of Fair Employment and Housing.

 Are you in need of legal assistance from an attorney who specializes in employment law?
-KAASS Law would be happy to help you out!
-Get in touch with us now at (310) 943-1171 for more information!
+Contact our Los Angeles employment law attorney at (310) 943-1171 for a free consultation.